-To be true to myself, I’ve made the original recipe slightly different and added some dried blueberries, which would constantly go up and down to my own surprise.
-Also I’ve made the drink lighter and replace the strong creme de cassis by a simple blackcurrant syrup, which contains no alcohol making the drink a lighter version of the Kir Royal.
-So if you have a dinner party to organize, and want to impress your guests…with a fun, light and bubbly drink, this is the way to go.
+I’ve made the original recipe slightly different and added some blueberries, which dance up and down the glass—taking me back to my Physics classes.
+So if you have a dinner party to organize and want to impress your guests…with a fun, light and bubbly drink, this is the way to go.

-- Add about 2 tbsp of cassis syrup
+- Add delicately 2 tbsp of blackcurrant syrup (or creme de cassis Chambord or else).

 Pretty simple and Simply pretty, Enjoy!